alisa17/server/documentation.md

   * If the data passed in is incorrect, a 400 'Bad Response' HTTP status code will be returned.
   * In case of server error, the header status code is a 5xx error code and the response body contains an error object.

 The post request will compare the username to the users table for a match, and will bcrypt compare the password attempt to the hashed password in the user table.
 Returns user information (minus password) on success.
-[Creates user session]
+A user session is created upon success.

     {
       "user": {